-Another disadvantage is that when the burst mode level is derived from the voltage on the SNSFB pin, the system enters burst mode at a certain frequency instead of at a certain output power.
-A small variation of the resonant components results in a significant variation in power level at which the burst mode is activated.
+The burst mode level is mostly derived from the voltage on the SNSFB pin.
+For a frequency controlled resonant converter, it implies that the burst mode is entered at a certain frequency instead of at a certain load.
+A small variation of the resonant components then results in a significant variation in power level at which the burst mode is activated.

-In the TEA19161CT, the control mechanism is different.
-The controller does not regulate the output power by adjusting the frequency but by the voltage across the primary capacitor.
+In the TEA19161T, the control mechanism is different.
+The advantage is a constant gain of the control loop and a burst mode which is derived from the output power.
+The TEA19161T does not regulate the output power by adjusting the frequency but by the voltage across the primary capacitor.

-The input power (related to the output power) of a resonant converter can be calculated with Equation 1:
+The input power (related to the output power) of a resonant converter can be calculated with $\underline{Equation 1}$: